The project: Spider Lily Red.

 3rd Party Cookies

-This website used to use an analytic service Stat Counter, translation service GTranslate which pulls Google Translate function, and a shopping cart service Gumroad.
+This website use a translation service GTranslate which pulls Google Translate function, and a shopping cart service Gumroad.

 They all use cookies, some, “marketing cookies”.